 The Royal Marsden Help Centre

 The Royal Marsden Help Centre offers two services: PALS (Patient Advice and Liaison Service) and Patient Information Service.
-These provide information, support and advice to people with cancer, their families and friends, and staff involved in their care.
+These provide information, support and advice to people with cancer, their families and friends, and staff.

 Both services work closely with other staff at The Royal Marsden and have links with local hospitals and community-based organisations.